jwdali/Github-AI-Copilot/code/Chat/ImageChat/ChatExamples/Basic.md

+﻿Generate HTML and CSS for a login form with username, password, and submit button.
+Do not use any resources, css or html from this solution.

-﻿Here’s a clean, copy-pasteable login form with minimal boilerplate.
+Here’s a clean, copy-pasteable login form with minimal boilerplate.
 HTML

 ```html